 On the other hand, if your children belong to God and you have a stewardship responsibility to Him for their instruction in righteousness, you might be interested in considering what His Word has to say about this subject.
 Daisy at "I'm Nobody!
 Who Are You?" has made a very good biblical argument for children being IN CHURCH with their parents.

 So they are your responsibility.
 What are you gonna do?
 Are you going to give them what they want or are you going to give them what they need?
 Will you shuffle them off to some goofy youth leader who is barely older and not much wiser than they or keep them beside you under the instruction of God's Word from your pastor?

-We worship one, personal, knowable, holy God.
-There are not two gods or ten gods or ten million gods, only one.
+We worship ONE, personal, knowable, holy God.
+There are not two gods or ten gods or ten million gods, only ONE.
 He has always been and will always be.
-He is not a product of our mind or imagination.
-He really exists and we can know him because he has spoken to us in his word.
+He is not a product of our minds or imaginations.
+He really exists and we can know Him because He has spoken to us in His Word.